laneastdogwalkingandpetsitting/beautiful-jekyll/howdoesitwork.md

 ---
 layout: default
 title: No frills websites
+description: An explanation about how my nofrillswebsites service works.
 subtitle: Cheap and cheerful websites; why pay for something complicated if you don't need it.
 ---
 ## How does this work?